© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bowl barrow on Box Hill, 250m north-west of Boxhurst is a scheduled monument protected by Historic England under reference 1007888.
 View the official record →

-Bowl barrow on Box Hill is a Bronze Age burial monument located approximately 250 metres north-west of Boxhurst in Surrey.
+Bowl barrow on Box Hill is a Bronze Age burial mound located on Box Hill in Surrey, approximately 250 metres north-west of Boxhurst.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007888.

 Bowl barrow on Box Hill, 250m north-west of Boxhurst is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1007888.